6308 Monona Dr., Monona WI 53516

 Hatchlings to 2 years

-1 chick, duckling or rodent of appropriate size once a week.
-This means the girth of the rodent should not exceed 1 1/2 times the girth of the snake (at it's biggest point, not his neck size) We suggest providing a variety by rotating what kind of prey item is offered.
+1 food item of appropriate size once a week.
+This means the girth of the food item should not exceed the girth of the snake (at it's biggest point, not his neck size) We suggest providing a variety by rotating what kind of prey item is offered.
 Do not handle your snake for at least 24 hours after it has eaten.
 Snakes in general tend not to eat when they are in shed.
 Just wait to feed until your pet sheds.
 Snakes over two years can eat every 2 weeks if you want.
 Make sure it's a decent size meal.

 Black-headed pythons can be gentle snakes with a good tolerance for being handled.
 However, they get big and strong.
 We consider this species to be good for people who have kept other snakes successfully before and are ready to try something more advanced.
 If you work with them, they can be friendly and easy to care for.